ibm-cloud-docs/security-compliance/tutorials/monitor-ibm-customer-collector.md

 ## Next steps
 {: #ibm-customer-collector-next}

-When a scan completes, you can view the results in three ways:

-- As an overview in the dashboard
-- A detailed view by resource
-- A detailed view by control

-In all three options, you are presented with a compliance score so that you can view your compliance posture at a glance.
+When a scan completes, you can view the results as an overview in your dashboard, or in more detail by resource or by control. sIn all three options, you are presented with a compliance score so that you can view your compliance posture at a glance.
 To learn more about your score, see [Understanding your compliance score](/docs/security-compliance?topic=security-compliance-view-posture#understand-scores).